Dr Lin Feng Chao

-Dr Lin was born in Taiwan in 1948.
+Dr Lin Feng Chao was born in Taiwan in 1948.
 His interest in traditional Chinese medicine began because of various health problems.
-As a teenager Dr Lin attempted to improve his health by practising various martial arts.
-During the weekends he studied Shaolin Kung Fu, Ba Gua Chang, and Hsing I with different masters.
+As a teenager, Dr Lin attempted to improve his health by practising various martial arts.
+During the weekends, he studied Shaolin Kung Fu, Ba Gua Chang, and Hsing I with different masters.
 Only later did he discover Tai Chi.

-In 1969 Dr Lin’s teacher moved to Canada and suggested he became a student of the legendary Cheng Man-Ching.
-Besides his Tai Chi, Dr Lin also studied acupuncture and Chinese medicine under Cheng Man-Ching.
-He remained with him until his death in 1975.
+In 1969 Dr Lin’s teacher moved to Canada and suggested he become a student of the legendary Cheng Man-Ching.
+Besides his Tai Chi, Dr Lin studied acupuncture and Chinese medicine under Cheng Man-Ching.
+He remained with him until he died in 1975.

 When Dr Lin moved to South Africa in 1989, he had already taught hundreds of students in Taiwan.
 And had gained the title of Grandmaster of Tai Chi.
 Living in Cape Town, Dr Lin has acquired a reputation for his skill as an acupuncturist.